Florida, Missouri

-Florida is a currently uninhabited village in Monroe County, Missouri, United States.
+Florida is a village in Monroe County, Missouri, United States.
 It is located at the intersection of Missouri Route 107 and State Route U on the shores of Mark Twain Lake.
-The population was 200, per the census data in the 1911 Cram's World Atlas.
-The population was however down to nine residents according to the 2000 United States Census, and following the 2010 Census, the village was reported as uninhabited.
+In 1910 the population was 200, per the census data in the 1911 Cram's World Atlas.
+As of the 2020 census, however, the reported population was five.
 The Mark Twain Birthplace State Historic Site is located in Florida, with Mark Twain State Park nearby.